 Large vents with no mesh backing make for lots of air flow.

 In general, we found the style of the Thermoball Snow to be quite agreeable.
 The Leopard Yellow color we tested is flashy and took a little getting used to for our testers, but the jacket is offered in a range of colors from as bright as you can handle to subtle and low-key.
 The shell is a solid color that is interrupted only by the zippers and the logos that are complementary colors.
 Beyond the color, it has clean lines and an otherwise subtle design.
 Testers feel this jacket has casual enough styling that it has good crossover appeal and looks reasonable both on and off the hill, depending on the color, of course.

-We found the style to be pretty similar to the Marmot KT Component, although that jacket looks a touch more casual while the Thermoball Snow looks a bit more technical.
+The Thermoball Snow looks a bit more technical compared to some jackets.
 Style is subjective, of course, but we feel the Thermoball has a crowd-pleasing appearance that many people will love.

 The yellow color we tested is one of the brightest available; there are plenty of other options to suit everyone's tastes.